josemavarez11/User-Navigation-Tracker/readme.md

        <script src="/utils/tracker.js" alt="">

+> [!IMPORTANT]
-  *Remember to adjust the path in the script tag to the exact path where you have placed your tracker file.*
+> Remember to adjust the path in the script tag to the exact path where you have placed your tracker file.

 ### **For the typescript version:**